 What Is Vulnerability Assessment?

-A vulnerability assessment can be simply described as a testing process, intended to locate and rate the seriousness of as many security flaws as feasible in a predetermined time.
 This procedure could include both automatic and manual methods, with different rigor levels and a focus on thorough coverage.
 Vulnerability assessments may focus on various technological layers using a risk-based methodology, with host-, network-, and application-layer assessments being the most popular.

 A comprehensive vulnerability analysis will identify, prioritize, and assign security levels to the weaknesses it identified, after which it will come up with solutions and recommendations to mitigate or remediate the vulnerabilities.